The Director: A Composable Behaviour System with Soft Transitions

 \subsection{Tasks}

 Tasks are jobs that Providers execute and can contain data.
-They typically have three pieces of information: Task data, priority level, and an optional flag.
+They have three pieces of information: Task data, priority level, and an optional flag.
 Prioritisation of Tasks determines which should run, with non-optional Tasks always taking priority over optional ones.
 If a Task is optional, other subtasks can run if it cannot, but this is not true for non-optional subtasks.
 The Director will implement all-or-nothing for non-optional subtasks.
 Both Providers and non-Providers can request Tasks.

 In our scenario, the Walk Provider requests LeftLeg and RightLeg subtasks.
 The Provider must have control over both Tasks for them to run.
-The Walk Provider also has optional LeftArm and RightArm subtasks, which will run if possible but will not block the other subtasks from running.
+The Walk Provider can also have optional LeftArm and RightArm subtasks, which will run if possible but will not block the other subtasks from running.

-\subsubsection{Root Tasks}
+\subsubsection{Root Tasks:}

 Tasks requested from non-Providers are called root tasks and are the starting points of the Director graph.
-These tasks are siblings within the tree.
+These tasks are siblings at the top of the tree.
 Root tasks are different from Tasks requested from Providers because they cannot be removed by running a Provider without the Task.
 Instead, the Task needs to be manually flagged in a way so that the Director will remove it.

-In our scenario, FallManagement and Striker are Tasks requested from non-Providers.
-These requests start the Director graph.

-\subsubsection{Priority}
+\subsubsection{Priority:}

 Priority in the Director is determined based on the closest common ancestor of the two competing Tasks.
 For root tasks, the closest common ancestor will be the root element.
 Once the closest common ancestor is determined, the priority of each Task's branch will determine which Task has higher priority.
 The winner takes control and becomes active, while the evicted Task will watch for an opportunity to take back control.